 TO CREATE RHYTHM IN THE GARDEN:

-- Create slow rhythm by spacing elements farther apart (like stepping stones) or increase the speed by placing items close.
+Create slow rhythm when walking on a path by spacing elements farther apart (like stepping stones), adding a curve or making an incline.

 I've also included a collection of garden photos that demonstrate rhythm below.
 Look at each one and see if you can find the repetitive, rhythmic pattern.
 Does it draw you into the garden or simply move your eye around the space?

 Now I encourage you to think about how rhythm can be swirled into your garden.
 Do you need a rhythmic path to connect two special spaces or simply an interesting fence line to lead your eye across your garden while sitting on a patio?
 Either way rhythm is a lovely way to add a dynamic musical beat to your outdoor space.

 For additional images of rhythm in the garden please take a peek at my Pinterest board here.